Patch-Based Inference

 print(f"Device: {device}")

-Troubleshooting: If predictions appear mirrored, rotated, or completely wrong, check that apply_reorder, target_spacing, and pre_inference_tfms match training.
+Troubleshooting: If predictions appear mirrored, rotated, or wrong, check that apply_reorder, target_spacing, and normalization in the loaded config match training.
+To override, pass pre_inference_tfms= explicitly (e.g. for non-serializable transforms).

 Create PatchInferenceEngine